advanced-data-machines/tailwindcss-vue/README.md

 npm link
 ```

 Next, in the project you wish to link, run the *npm link tailwindcss-vue* in the same directory as the *package.json* file.
-This will add the project to the global scope to be referenced as a traditional installed npm package (import TailwindcssVue from 'tailwindcss-vue').
+This will add the project to the global scope to be referenced as a traditional installed npm package (import TailwindcssVue from '@advanced-data-machines\tailwindcss-vue').

 ``` sh
 npm link @advanced-data-machines\tailwindcss-vue